rendiffdev/ffprobe-api/docs/TROUBLESHOOTING.md

 # Option 2: Use a different port
 echo "API_PORT=8081" >> .env
-docker-compose down
+docker compose down
-docker-compose up -d
+docker compose up -d

 # Update your API calls to use the new port
 curl -H "X-API-Key: $API_KEY" http://localhost:8081/health